Wondering what a WordPress staging site is and why you might want to use one?

 - Changing your theme or making big adjustments to the design settings in your theme.

-There can also be other situations where you should use a staging site depending on your site's configuration.
+There can also be other situations where you should consider using a WordPress staging site depending on your site's configuration.
 Basically, if you hear that little voice in the back of your head wondering if that button you're about to push is going to blow something up, do it on a staging site first!

 For example, let's say you create your staging site on Monday.
 Then, on Tuesday, you publish a blog post on the live version of your site.